TABLE OF CONTENTS

 At Cannabis Training University you can learn all about cannabis extractions and how to make your own cannabutter, canna oil, cannabis tincture, and how to make the best pot brownies on the planet!

-Many Cannabis Training University graduates use their CTU certification to start an edibles business or to get a job in a kitchen helping make tasty magical butter treats.
+Many Cannabis Training University graduates use their CTU certification to start an edibles business or to get a job in a kitchen helping make tasty edible weed treats.